-Just a quick update to let everybody know we made it.
-We are now in Bonn, Germany, this will be our home for the next three months and it is absolutely freezing!
+Just a quick update to let everybody know that we made it.
+We are now in Bonn, Germany, this will be our home for the next three months, and it is absolutely freezing!
 A bit of background information:

 Bonn is one of the oldest cities in Germany.
 Founded on the Rhine in the first century BC as a Roman settlement and with a current population of around 311,000, Bonn is best known as a university city and was the birthplace of Ludwig van Beethoven (b.
 1770).

-It’s absolutely beautiful here and I think we’re going to enjoy our stay, but it is a little surreal when we walk around and think that this is now home.
+It’s really beautiful here and I think we’re going to enjoy our stay, but it is a little surreal when we walk around and think that this is now home.
 Also, I forgot what strong wind was like.
-It’s going to take a while to adapt to the climate here, I’ve lived in the tropics for the last seven years, so trading in my shorts, t-shirt and cap for thermals, puffer jacket and insulated beanie are a new routine I’m going to have to adjust to.
+It’s going to take a while to adapt to the climate here, I’ve lived in the tropics for the last seven years so trading in my shorts, t-shirt, and cap for thermals, puffer jacket, and insulated beanie are a new routine I’m going to have to adjust to.

 After dinner in Singapore with two of Anna’s best friends, Pat Lee and Roshini Prakash, we were driven to Changi Airport by Rosh and departed for Munich around 11:30pm, Singapore Standard Time (UTC+8), flying Singapore Airlines.
 The flight was scheduled to take approximately 12½ hours and was pretty much on time.
-Despite one child who screamed like he was on fire and the Frenchman in the seat next to me nudging me and pointing, grinning and winking each time one of the flight attendants bent over, I was actually able to get a reasonable amount of sleep.
+Despite one child who screamed like he was on fire and the Frenchman in the seat next to me constantly nudging me and pointing, grinning and winking each time one of the flight attendants bent over, I was actually able to get a reasonable amount of sleep.
 This was mainly due to having the emergency exit row.
-Last time I flew back from Germany, I couldn’t fit in my seat, had to sit side-saddle and couldn’t really walk properly for two days.
+Last time I flew back from Germany, I couldn’t fit in my seat, had to sit side-saddle, and couldn’t really walk properly for two days afterward.